yujia922/Image-Recognition-System-for-Automated-Checkout-in-Convenience-Stores/README.md

 - 北海鱈魚香絲 $50

 ### 2. Labeling & Price Annotation
-After data collection, we will annotate each individual product instance using a bounding-box based labeling tool (i.e. RoboFlow).
+All images are annotated using Roboflow, employing bounding boxes for each product instance.
-For each label, we will record:
+For each annotation, we record:
-- product class (brand / variant)
+- Class label (brand + flavor/variant)
-- product unit price
+- Unit price

-This allows the inference pipeline to not only detect the bounding-boxes, but also sum the total value in the image automatically.
-Annotation format will follow YOLO format (.txt per image).
+Labels follow YOLO format (one .txt per image), enabling the model to detect all items and compute the total cost automatically during inference.
 ### 3. Model Training
 We will train the object detection model using PyTorch + YOLOv8.
 Key steps: